Tell us a little about yourself?

 What further steps can be implemented to encourage women supporting women?

 The things that I strive to do myself is to come to this space with authenticity, collaboration, and action.
 What I mean is that I authentically want to see people achieve their goals and celebrate their successes, there is no need or feeling of competition or jealousy.
 To empower comes from a place of abundance and support.
-I would love to see more women collaborate and become mentors to the next generation.
+I would love to see more women collaborate and become mentors to share their knowledge and build up people around them.
 There are unique challenges that women face in the world; sharing knowledge and guidance can be so transformational.
 Finally, to put these ideas and thoughts into action, creating tangible and lasting change.

 How would you describe your current thinking about diversity and inclusion?